glyh/on_pal/language/syntax.md

 4.sum(3) :: Float.To(Float);
 4.sum(3)(1); // yields 8

-// note that due to partial application, the following is true:
+// note that due to partial application, the following is True:
 (float, float, float).to(float) = (float, float).to(float.to(float)) = float.to(float.to(float.to(float)))

 // Modules are just heterogenious maps